cubicool/mbew/README.md

 ```

 The code above opens a WebM file from disk and immediately begins iterating over
-it, frame-by-frame, while also passing the additional *MBEW_ITERATE_RGB*
-flag to make sure the library provides the data in a trivial format.
-We check
+it frame-by-frame.
+The optional *MBEW_ITERATE_RGB* flag passed to
+`mbew_iterate()` instructs the library to convert and expose the video data as
+simple, single-byte RGB color values (as opposed to YUV420, the default).
+We
-the "type" of each frame during iteration, and ignore anything that isn't video
+check the "type" of each frame during iteration and ignore anything that isn't
-data.
-However, without any synchronization logic, the `mbew_iterate()` loop runs
+strictly video frame data.
+However, without any synchronization logic, the
-as fast as the system will allow it; too fast!
+`mbew_iterate()` loop runs as fast as the system will allow it; too fast!

+## Synchronization

+*TODO*: Discuss how the mbew_t context manages iteration "state."

+### Naive Synchronization

-Our next example will add some very basic error-checking, as well as introducing
+In our next example we will add some very basic error-checking, as well as
+demonstrating a (naive) approach to frame synchronization using the
-us to the `MBEW_ITERATE_SYNC` flag.
-To keep things simple, we'll be using a
+`MBEW_ITERATE_SYNC` flag.
+To keep things simple, we'll assume the existence of a
-pseudo-function called `nanoseconds()` that returns the elapsed process runtime:
+pseudo-function called `nanoseconds()` that returns the elapsed lifetime total
+for the current process:

 ```c
 mbew_t m = mbew_create(MBEW_SOURCE_FILE, "/path/to/file.webm");